Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 ### Define an element in the main HTML document {#main-document-definitions}

+**Note:** You should only define elements from the main document when experimenting.
+In production, elements should always be defined in separate files and imported into your main document.
+{: .alert .alert-info }

 To define an element in your main HTML document, define the element from `HTMLImports.whenReady(callback)`. `callback` is invoked when all imports in the document have finished loading.

     <!DOCTYPE html>
     <html>